Using TFS Integration

 With the TFS integration enabled, you can perform basic TFS operations from inside WebStorm.

 WebStorm supports TFS up to TFS 2015.

-The information provided in the topics listed below assumes that you are familiar with the basics of TFS version control system.
+The information provided in this section assumes that you are familiar with the basics of the TFS version control system.

 Before You Start